fieldtrip/website/workshop/madrid2019.md

 ## The data used for the hands-on sessions

 During the hands-on sessions we will use EEG data recorded in a [language experiment](/workshop/madrid2019/eeg_language), and resting-state EEG data recorded during [sedation with Propofol](/workshop/madrid2019/eeg_chennu).
+The data has been reorganized/reformatted from its original format into BIDS as described in [this script](/workshop/madrid2019/convert_bids).

 The data will be provided on a USB stick during the hands-on sessions.
 You can also download the data from our [FTP server](ftp://ftp.fieldtriptoolbox.org/pub/fieldtrip/workshop/madrid2019/).